 The duopoly domination has already moved from providing services to total control of distributing the ad dollars for the entire market.

 1. When advertisers need to build an ad campaign, they use the appropriate interface.
-On the other hand, if the publishers (eg. website or app) want to monetize the visits of users, they need to use the technologies to maximize income from every impression served to every visitor.
+On the other hand, if the publishers (eg. website or app) want to monetise the visits of users, they need to use the technologies to maximise income from every impression served to every visitor.
 The market for these tools is completely dominated by the duopoly.
-That means a news web-site needs to compete for attention with duopoly services and even when a user visit is achieved, a significant part of the current advertising dollar goes anyway to Google/Facebook.
+That means a news website needs to compete for attention with duopoly services and even when a user visit is achieved, a significant part of the current advertising dollar goes anyway to Google/Facebook.

 * Security of user experience without external vendor privacy risks.
 Our users are redirected by the myGaru Header-Bidding platform directly to our ecosystem without any data security risks.

 * Faster user experience during page loads due to the absence of multiple intermediaries in the ad serving process without oRTB.